Mutual Live

 Mutual Live is an American Southern rock band from Jackson, Tennessee, founded in 2012 by Kalamazoo, Michigan natives Zachary Charles (vocals) and Dan Drogosh (guitar).
 The duo later added the still current members, Evan Mayo (Drums) and Joseph Maliszewski (Bass).
 Since Mutual Live’s inception, they have released 2 EPs: Mutual Live and Mama Raised An Outlaw.
 They also released 1 Single: Stay.

+More recently, the band has transitioned into The Delta Sons, with more releases and videos.

 History

 Northern Roots & Mutual Live - EP

 In the fall of 2013 while attending the University of Michigan, Zachary Charles Mutual began performing as a solo acoustic act at local fraternities and house parties within the Ann Arbor, Michigan area.
 It was not long until his childhood friend, Dan Drogosh, was brought up on stage to bring a rhythmic element to the duo.
 The majority of the house party shows occurred on the University's campus and eventually were streamlined to Drogosh's current residency in East Lansing, Michigan on Michigan State University's campus.
 The band's current name, Mutual Live, originated from the duo's inability to decide on a group name and agreement to use Mutual's last name for the time being.

 Spending time in Ann Arbor’s James Duderstadt studio, the duo recorded their debut EP Mutual Live with recording engineer and lead producer, Eric Garcia.
 Some of the tracks feature guest performances by Jonathan Petro (drums), Nicole Balsamo (vocals), Jarrett Doe (bass), and Neil Vaughn (bass).
 With photography and video by Victor Lord.
 Popular tracks on the Mutual Live EP included “Cold Day in Hell” and “Strange How it Feels”.